-With temperatures set to soar well over 30C in the next few days and severe weather warnings being issued by the Met Office, we all need to play our part in keeping our loved ones and elderly neighbours safe this summer.
+With temperatures set to soar over the next few days and a heatwave announced by the Met Office, we all need to play our part in keeping our loved ones and elderly neighbours safe during the hot weather.

-Extremely hot weather poses a number of health risks and those particularly vulnerable are babies and young children; the elderly; and people with serious chronic conditions.
+Extremely hot weather poses a number of health risks.
+Those particularly vulnerable are babies and young children; the elderly; and people with serious chronic conditions.

 The main risks, as outlined by the NHS, are: